WA Country Health Service and GenesisCare partner to deliver new radiation oncology facility in Albany

 “Once operational, the Albany Radiation Oncology Service will give Great Southern residents access to GenesisCare specialists and technicians who will partner with dedicated, local WACHS clinicians and support staff ensuring the best possible support is available throughout their cancer treatment.”
 Ms Ennis added.

-“The fit-for-purpose facility will be fully integrated with the existing hospital to ensure a seamless patient experience,” she said.
+“The fit-for-purpose facility will be fully integrated with the existing hospital to support a seamless patient experience,” she said.

-“At GenesisCare, we are committed to ensuring all cancer patients, regardless of where they live, receive access to world-class cancer care closer to home and achieve the best possible clinical outcomes.”
+“At GenesisCare, we are committed to ensuring all cancer patients, regardless of where they live, receive access to cancer care closer to home."

 “This new facility will make a huge difference for cancer patients across the Great Southern Region, who will have access to the latest advancements in radiation therapy, as well as clinical trials and precision medicine tools,” said Ms Coffey.